5 convicted in meningitis outbreak case; 1 acquitted

 Prosecutors said the New England Compounding Center made drugs in unsanitary conditions, sent untested products and deceived regulators.

-Evanosky, who worked in one of the compounding pharmacy’s “clean rooms,” where the drugs were made, was cleared of racketeering and other offenses.
+Evanosky, who worked in one of the compounding pharmacy’s so-called clean rooms, where the drugs were made, was cleared of racketeering and other offenses.

 “He was an innocent man who never should have been charged in the first place,” said his attorney, Mark Pearlstein.

 Among those found guilty was part owner Gregory Conigliaro, who was charged with conspiring to defraud the Food and Drug Administration.
-His attorney declined to comment.
+His lawyer declined to comment.

 Pharmacist Gene Svirskiy was the only defendant convicted of the most serious charge of racketeering.
-An email requesting comment was sent to an attorney for Svirskiy, who was also found guilty of mail fraud charges.
+An email requesting comment was sent to a lawyer for Svirskiy, who was also found guilty of mail fraud charges.

 Other defendants, including pharmacist Christopher Leary, were acquitted of several counts but convicted of others.
 Leary’s attorney, Paul V. Kelly, said the legal team plans to file post-trial motions and will appeal if necessary.

 Attorney John Cunha Jr. blasted prosecutors for bringing what he called an “outrageous” case against his client, pharmacist Alla Stepanets.
-Stepanets, who was accused of approving drug shipments with fake patient names such as “Donald Trump,” was found guilty only of misdemeanor charges.
+Stepanets, who was accused of approving drug shipments with fake patient names like “Donald Trump,” was found guilty only of misdemeanor charges.

 So far, 11 people charged in the meningitis outbreak investigation have been convicted.
 Two other pharmacists are scheduled to go to trial next year.

-Note: This story has been corrected to reflect that more than 100 people have died as of December 2018, not 76.